Belgian capital gains tax: what it means for your investments

 But that's about to change.
 The new Belgian government plans to introduce a 10% capital gains tax on financial assets in 2026.

 Before you panic: there's a yearly exemption of €10,000, and the tax only applies to future gains.
-Here's what you need to know about the new tax and how it affects your ETF investments.
+Here's what you need to know about the new tax and how it affects your investments, particular for ETF investors.

 How is the tax calculated?

-You can deduce losses.
-So if you made a €10,000 profit on the sale of one ETF, but a €20,000 loss on the sale of another, the result is a net loss so you won't be taxed.
+So if you made a €10,000 profit on the sale of a stock, but a €20,000 loss on the sale of another, the result is a net loss so you won't be taxed.
 However, you won't be able to carry losses forward to future years.

 €10,000 exemption that can go up to €15,000